CMSCompOps/wtc-console/README.md

 It turns on httpd connections and -P makes it persistent.

-#### Give nginx group rights to the project directory
+#### Give Nginx group rights to the project directory

 * `sudo chown -R wtc-console:nginx /home/wtc-console/wtc-console`
 * `sudo chmod 770 /home/wtc-console/wtc-console`

 #### Firewall config

-Ask system administrators to include port 80 to puppt config.
+Ask system administrators to include port 80 to puppet config.
 If puppet is not used, then you can configure firewall yourself to bypass traffic on this port with these commands:

 * `sudo iptables -I INPUT 1 -p tcp --dport 80 -m state --state NEW,ESTABLISHED -j ACCEPT`
 * `sudo iptables -I OUTPUT 1 -p tcp --dport 80 -m state --state NEW,ESTABLISHED -j ACCEPT`
 * `sudo service iptables save`
 * `sudo service iptables restart`

-You can see current config with `sudo sudo iptables --line -vnL` or `sudo less /etc/sysconfig/iptables`
+You can see current config with `sudo iptables --line -vnL` or `sudo less /etc/sysconfig/iptables`

 #### Update production settings

-Create prod.py in `src/djangoreactredux/settings/` directory by using _prod_template.py_ settings template file and update the fields with prod values.
+Create prod.py in `src/djangoreactredux/settings/` directory by using _prod_template.py_ settings template file and update the oracle and mongo db fields with prod values.

 * `cp src/djangoreactredux/settings/prod_template.py src/djangoreactredux/settings/prod.py`
 * `vim src/djangoreactredux/settings/prod.py`

- Create certificates.
+Create certificates for this machine and copy them to _cert/_ directory.

 Proceed to deployment steps.